1:1 Technology Information

 - Technology is an integral part to learning today.
 Having access to a computer 24 hours a day provides students with access to supportive materials and allows them to be content creators at any time.
 As part of this plan, the district is replacing all the computers in secondary buildings.
-With this opportunity, North has chosen to implement a one-to-one strategy, that is, to provide each student with a laptop that can be taken home.
+With this opportunity, Burke has chosen to implement a one-to-one strategy, that is, to provide each student with a laptop that can be taken home.
 The teaching staff has already received new computers during the 2015-2017 school years.

 - 2. What FORMS do I need to complete to receive the laptop?

 - These two forms must be completed and returned to the school.
 If enrolling in the Voluntary Device Protection Plan, a cash, money order or check (made out to Burke High School) in the amount of $20.00 is also needed.
 Students who do not have a contract already on file can pick one up during advisement.